 (b) uphold the appeal as appropriate; and/or

 (c) take any other decision relevant and appropriate to the case.

-(2) In the case of unsatisfactory progress where a student's enrolment has been terminated by the faculty or in the case of HDR students by the Graduate Research School, the Appeals Committee must only allow a student to continue in their course where it forms the view that the student has a credible and workable plan for academic improvement, and has provided evidence in support of the grounds on which they appealed.
+(2) In the case of unsatisfactory progress where a student's enrolment has been terminated by the school or in the case of HDR students by the Graduate Research School, the Appeals Committee must only allow a student to continue in their course where it forms the view that the student has a credible and workable plan for academic improvement, and has provided evidence in support of the grounds on which they appealed.